Fellowship in Specialist Dental Practice

 3. Fees marked with asterisk (*) denote GST inclusive, otherwise fees are GST free.

 4. The annual fee is payable on the 1st day of July each year.
 All unpaid annual fees by the 31st of August each year will attract a monthly late payment surcharge.
 Members or Fellows who are elected to Membership or Fellowship during the year will pay a pro rata annual fee based on the whole months remaining in the financial year (FY).

 5. Board approved 1/3 reduction for members residing outside of Australia and NZ, for the 2021/22 financial year.

 6. For more information, please refer to the RACDS Specialist Dental Practice (SDP) Handbook and other relevant policies (including refunds) which are available on the website.

 Frequently Asked Questions

 To be eligible for the Fellowship examination candidates must satisfy completion of the following:

 - At least five years of specialist/restricted experience in the relevant discipline

 The College Fellowship examinations are held annually in August.
 The location will be at the College offices in the Sydney CBD.
 It is likely you would be required to attend in person for 1 day.

-The cut-off date to submit an application for Assessment of Eligibility is 1 April each year.
+The cut-off date to submit an application for Assessment of Eligibility is 1 May 2021.
 This leaves enough time for the College to make an assessment of your qualifications and experience.